 We are involved in various claims, actions, and legal proceedings arising in the ordinary course of business, including a number of matters related to the aqueous film forming foam litigation consolidated in the District of South Carolina multi-district litigation and other similar matters pending in other jurisdictions in the United States.
-Our exposure to losses, if any, is not considered probable or reasonably estimable at this time.
+Our exposure to losses, if any, is not considered material.